mlochbaum/BQN/implementation/vm.md

 The full BQN implementation is made up of the two components above—virtual machine and core runtime—and the compiled runtime, compiler, and formatter.
 Since the compiler unlikely to work right away, I suggest initially testing the virtual machine on smaller pieces of code compiled by an existing, working, BQN implementation.

-BQN sources are compiled with [cjs.bqn](../src/cjs.bqn), which runs under [dzaima/BQN](https://github.com/dzaima/BQN/) as a Unix-style script.
+BQN sources can be compiled with [cjs.bqn](../src/cjs.bqn).
 It has two modes.
 If given a command-line argument `r`, `c`, or `fmt`, it compiles one of the source files.
 With any other command-line arguments, it will compile each one, and format it as a single line of output.
-The output is in a format designed for Javascript, but it can be adjusted to work in other languages either by text replacement on the output or changes to the formatting functions in cjs.bqn.
+The output is in a format designed for Javascript.
+VMs in other languages generally copy and modify cjs.bqn to work with the new language (for example cc.bqn in CBQN).

 ### Structure